 We have put our paints through the most stringent testing available, and all of the results tell us that our paints are safe for regular use on furniture.
-Our milk paint and Fusion™ Mineral Paint have been certified to be non-toxic by the American Society for Testing and Materials, to the ASTM/D-4236 standard.
-This means that in that in the opinion of a toxicologist, there are no components of the paint that are present in form, volume, or concentration with the potential to produce chronic adverse health effects.
+Fusion™ Mineral Paint has been certified to be non-toxic by the American Society for Testing and Materials, to the ASTM/D-4236 standard.
+This means that in the opinion of a toxicologist, there are no components of the paint that are present in form, volume, or concentration with the potential to produce chronic adverse health effects.

 Are the Fusion™ Tones for Tots™ safe ?

 Fusion™ cares about you and your wee ones.
-Our Tones for Tots™ collection complies with both the lead and phlalate restrictions of the Toy Safety Standards of North America and Europe, as well as the ASTM D4236 LHAMA safety labeling requirements.
+Our Tones for Tots™ collection complies with both the lead and phlalate restrictions of the Toy Safety Standards of North America, as well as the ASTM D4236 LHAMA safety labeling requirements.

 1. CPSIA Act of 2008- Section 108 – Pthalates